piotrmurach/tty-color/README.md

 color -s
 ```

-and to check color mode:
+And to check color mode:

 ```bash
 color -m
 ```

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/tty-color.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork it ( https://github.com/piotrmurach/tty-color/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)